 The primary service would be back over the authorized shared spectrum and notifies with ASA-CIS.

-ASA-ANC gets the authorized shared spectrum usage status update information either via periodical query or registered notification service with ASA-CIS.
+ASA-ANC could get the authorized shared spectrum usage status update information via registered notification service with ASA-CIS.
+If the ASA-ANC registers a notification service with ASA-CIS, the ASA-CIS would receive the notification when the primary service status changes, or the time of shared spectrum expires.

-When ASA-ANC receives the notification about authorized shared spectrum usage notification, it shall send the re-registration notification to the existing registered NAs operating on the authorized shared frequency channels, to force them to tear down existing services.
+When ASA-ANC receives the notification about authorized shared spectrum usage notification, it shall send the de-registration notification to the existing registered NAs operating on the authorized shared frequency channels, to force them to tear down existing services.

 Once the NA receives the de-registration notification, it shall respond with Use Notification to indicate to shut-down the radio service over the authorized shared frequency channels.